bdanzi/nn/README.md

 * pq_file: parquet file name and path
 * column_name: this is optional, is the name of the column with the new model, if not specified the new model will be called 'new_model'
 * pq_file_output: this is optional, if specified it will save the output in a new pq file
+* variablesYaml: since training can have different yaml as input, give explicitely the yaml file position

 Two bash codes were added to run on trainings having or not the mbb and mva IDs as features.
 Firstly run the VH prediction model:
 `predict_VH_score.sh`